DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Dynamic Geometry**: The algorithm maintains clean center patterns by implementing minimum radius thresholds and optimized angle rotations.

   This project was an excellent exercise in creative coding and GUI integration.
 I gained practical experience with Turtle graphics, color theory applications in code, and building user-friendly interfaces for artistic tools.
 The combination of mathematical patterns with visual aesthetics proved particularly valuable for exploring generative art concepts with Python.
+* 🃏 Day 478: Blackjack AI Simulation and Training ♠️♦️

+  Today, I worked on a Blackjack project that combines AI training using Monte Carlo methods with a full-featured gameplay simulator built in Python.
+The project focuses on reinforcement learning and decision-making under uncertainty in a casino card game environment.
+Below are the key highlights:

+  * **AI Policy Training (BlackJack.ipynb)**: Using the `Blackjack-v1` environment from Gymnasium, I implemented Monte Carlo control with an epsilon-greedy strategy.
+The AI learned an optimal policy to play Blackjack over 1,000,000 simulated episodes.
+The final policy maps each game state to the best action (stick or hit), and was visualized using heatmaps for both usable and non-usable ace scenarios.

+  * **Policy Visualization**: Leveraging Seaborn and Matplotlib, the notebook includes clear heatmaps that show the learned decisions across different player totals and dealer cards.
+Additionally, a reward convergence graph illustrates the improvement of the agent's performance throughout training.

+  * **Interactive Gameplay (app.py)**: I developed a Python-based Blackjack game that supports two modes: Human vs AI vs Dealer and AI vs Dealer simulation.
+The interface includes ASCII-rendered cards, game logic with ace adjustments, and a trained AI that plays based on the learned policy.

+  * **Simulation & Logging**: The system tracks outcomes (WIN, LOSE, TIE) for both Human and AI players, storing game results in a log file.
+It also features options to simulate 1000 AI vs Dealer games and generate bar charts to analyze performance.

+  * **Stats Visualization**: Game results are visualized using Matplotlib.
+The app provides bar charts comparing Human vs AI results and showing AI’s performance in large-scale simulations.

+  This project was a great exercise in applying Monte Carlo reinforcement learning to a real game setting.
+I improved my understanding of policy learning, AI-based decision systems, and how to integrate trained agents into interactive Python applications.
+The blend of Jupyter-based training and console simulation made the development both rigorous and engaging.